-Carmyle is aesthetically significant as a distinct and visually present example of late Victorian house that has been altered with early 20th century additions.
+Carmyle is aesthetically significant as a distinct and visually prominent example of late Victorian house designed by Francis Maloney White, with early 20th century additions by the architectural firm Ballantyne and Hare.
 Key elements that contribute towards the aesthetic value of the place include the double-storey arcaded loggias, a polygonal projecting bay, the use of a parapet to conceal the hipped slate roof, projecting course hood mouldings over windows, recessed entrance treatment off Carmyle Avenue and the use of stucco render.
 (Criterion E)